shipleyux/milestone-1/README.md

 ## Attribution
-- **Images**: All book cover images and podcast logos are sourced from external media on podcast and book websites.
+- **Images**: All book cover images and podcast cover images are sourced from external media on podcast and book websites.
 Hero images are sourced from Unsplash and Pixabay.
 - **Bootstrap**: Bootstrap is used for responsive design.
 The relevant attribution is included in the code.
 - **Google Fonts**: Custom fonts **Poppins**, and **Roboto** are used for better typography, sourced from [Google Fonts](https://fonts.google.com).